 - The number of people who are aware of the individual’s condition shall be kept at the minimum needed to assure proper care and to prevent situations where the potential for transmission may occur.

-- Decisions regarding the type of care and educational setting for students infected with a communicable disease shall be based on the behaviour, neurological development, and physical condition of the child and the expected type of interaction with others in the setting.
-Decisions shall be made using a team approach which includes the child’s health care provider, parent/guardian, the principal, and staff immediately associated with the care and education of the child.
+- Decisions regarding the type of care and educational setting for students infected with a communicable disease shall be based on the behaviour, neurological development and physical condition of the child and the expected type of interaction with others in the setting.
+Decisions shall be made using a team approach, which includes the child’s health care provider, parent or guardian, the principal and staff immediately associated with the care and education of the child.

 - Procedures for dealing with employees who may be exposed to or become infected with a communicable disease will be consistent with Public Health and Occupational Health and Safety requirements and best practices.